We named it, we claimed it.

 I saw what looked like stunned silence.
 And a single amen, coming from somewhere in the margins of the room.

-Julie Lyons is editor of MannaEXPRESS.
+Julie Lyons is former editor of MannaEXPRESS.
 She is married with a husband and son.

 Latest posts by Julie Lyons (see all)

 - The New Standard For Prosperity Preachers - July 23, 2018

 - Celestin Musekura forgave those that slaughtered his family members - May 24, 2018